vermiculator/fragments/src/content/vault/earth/contextualised and decontextualised fragments are both useful.md

   - "[[benefits of decontextualised fragments]]"
   - "[[problems of decontextualised fragments]]"
   - "[[digital metadata often inadequate]]"
+title: contextualised and decontextualised fragments are both useful
 ---

 - saving context with content is often neglected